It is a device used to supply supplemental oxygen or increase airflow to a patient or person who needs respiratory assistance.

 This includes patients with acute exacerbations of chronic obstructive pulmonary disease (COPD); these patients retain carbon dioxide and require a Venturi oxygen mask.

-In other acute situations, patients may require a higher concentration of oxygen and often a non-firming mask or a simple oxygen mask is used.
+In other acute situations, patients may require a higher concentration of oxygen, and often a non-firming mask or a simple oxygen mask is used.

 Flow rates of 1 to 4 liters per minute are used with nasal cannulas, which equates to a concentration of approximately 24 to 40% oxygen.
-Flow rates of up to 6 liters can be administered, but this will often cause nasal dryness and can be uncomfortable for patients.
+Flow rates of up to 6 liters can be administered, but this will often cause nasal dryness and uncomfortable for patients.

 Benefits of the nasal cannula

-The advantages of nasal cannulas for patients with stable chronic respiratory problems is that it is possible to eat, drink and talk while using them; they also reduce the risk of carbon dioxide being breathed in again.
+The advantage of nasal cannulas for patients with stable chronic respiratory problems is that it is possible to eat, drink and talk while using them; they also reduce the risk of carbon dioxide being breathed in again.

-The main advantages of the nasal cannula include its usefulness in patients with fear of the face mask or nasal hood and in claustrophobic patients.
+The main advantages of the nasal cannula include its usefulness in patients with fear of the face mask or nasal hood and claustrophobic patients.

 A second advantage of the cannula is during the treatment of the upper anterior teeth.

-With a traditional nasal hood resting on the patient’s upper lip and against their upper anterior teeth, treatment involving the soft tissues of the lips or the teeth themselves can be difficult because the nasal hood compresses the upper lip against the soft tissues and hard in this region.
+With a traditional nasal hood resting on the patient’s upper lip and against their upper anterior teeth, treatment involving the soft tissues of the lips or the teeth themselves can be complex because the nasal hood compresses the upper lip against the soft tissues and hard in this region.